FAQ

 Who this tool is for

-KMayer Exposure Lens AI is built for business leaders, IT managers, infrastructure owners, cybersecurity teams, audit preparation, MSP or partner evaluations, and organizations that need a passive external posture review now plus a governed route into deeper evidence later.
+KMayer Exposure Lens AI is built for business leaders, IT managers, infrastructure owners, cybersecurity teams, audit preparation, MSP or partner evaluations, and organizations that need exposure intelligence now plus a governed route into deeper evidence later.

 How KMayer helps after the review

 The private results page is designed to show what matters first, why it matters, and where to focus next.
-KMayer can then help validate the findings, prioritize the highest-impact fixes, review authorized_deep eligibility, and move the work into assisted remediation planning when appropriate.
+KMayer can then help validate the findings, prioritize the highest-impact fixes, review authorized enterprise eligibility, and move the work into assisted remediation planning when appropriate.

 Business decision view